-hearing Loss Association of Washington
+hearing Loss Association of AMERICA Washington STATE

-To open the world of communication to people with hearing loss by providing information, education, support and advocacy.
+To open the world of communication to people with hearing loss by providing information, education, support, and advocacy.

 All aspects of life will be accessible to people with hearing loss.

 HLAA-WA is affiliated with the Hearing Loss Association of America (formerly Self Help for Hard of Hearing, Inc.).
 HLAA is dedicated to the well-being of people who do not hear well, whatever their age, whatever their communication style.
 It is the nation’s largest consumer organization for people with hearing loss.

 Free Clear, Hearing-Friendly Face Masks